Luteolin assay

 - Extracts of medicinal plants (artichoke, thyme, rosemary, chamomile, etc.)

-- Vegetable powders and raw materials
+- Plant powders and raw materials

 - Flavonoid-based food supplements